 The downside to dry epilation is convenience and pain.
 There will be more cleaning up to do epilating outside of the shower, and without some warm water to soothe your skin it will be a little bit more painful.

-We recommend having a nice bath or a shower before epilating dry.
+When epilating dry, you should epilate before or after the shower.
 Make sure not to use too hot water (it dries your skin out) and dry your skin thoroughly with a towel before using your epilator.

 Warm water makes the skin more relaxed and thus looser.
 This makes the sensation of hair being pulled far less noticeable.
 Unfortunately it means you’ll have to spend longer epilating as it also makes picking up hairs more difficult.